Eelis/GrappleMap/doc/FAQ.md

 ## What is the purpose of the map?

-- To give overviews of known transitions between known positions
+- To give examples of known transitions between known positions
 - To encourage source-agnostic technique exploration
 - To give concrete ideas for drills to practice
 - To serve as an index into the literature, giving suggestions for specifically relevant instructional materials